mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

 - **History Buttons**: the history buttons are placed on the right side of the header.
 They provide the standard history actions: *undo* and *redo*.
 The history is based on actions that result in configuration changes: the maximum supported length is 10 actions.

-- **Settings**

-The settings button is placed on the right side of the header.
+- **Settings**: the settings button is placed on the right side of the header.
 It provides a dropdown menu with the following options:
     - Persistency Management
     - Service configuration
     - Service settings
     - Unlink microservice (only for linked services)
     - New layout (only if you have not switch to the new layout yet)

 #### Persistency Management